Get In Touch

 Price

-Total Hours
+Total hours

-In the quote you need to show how long the project will last.
+In the quote, you need to show how long the project will last.
 To come up with the total hours add the subsequent hours involved in various activities.
 The total hours should include the time for quality assurance of the project.

-Scope of Project
+Scope of the project

 Use this space to describe the work that needs to be done to come up with the website.
 The features and functionalities that together make up the whole project.
 You should include them and also the price for every category.
 These prices sum up to the total project price.